EricTurnerDev/desktop-scripts-bb/README.md

 - Checking help
 - Testing when snapraid diff indicates changes
 - Testing when snapraid diff does not indicate changes
+- Testing that permissions are saved, and can be restored

 ---

 ## 🤝 Contributing

 Ideas for future improvements:
-- Save file permissions so they can be restored if you ever need to run `snapraid fix`
 - Spin down disks with `hd-idle`
 - Make scrub optional
 - Notifications (email, Slack, Telegram, healthchecks.io, etc.)